-Snead’s Farm CSA shares include fresh produce from our farm, as well as from Moss Neck Farm of Caroline County, Canning Farm and Steve Minter Farm of King George County, Agriberry of Hanover County, Westmoreland Berry Farm of Westmoreland County and Braehead Farm of Fredericksburg.
+Snead’s Farm CSA shares include fresh produce from our farm, as well as from Canning Farm and Steve Minter Farm of King George County, Agriberry of Hanover County, Westmoreland Berry Farm of Westmoreland County and Braehead Farm of Fredericksburg.
 These partnerships allow us to offer a wider variety of items in our weekly boxes, reduce the risk to the consumer and promote the success of more local farms.

 The contents of boxes will vary based on the yield of fruit and vegetable fields, plants and orchards, and of the laying hens, which depends on the forces of nature.
 However, Snead’s Farm and its partners have enough variety, growing more than 40 different crops, that enough shall come to fruition to afford everyone a good supply of almost everything.
 All crops at Snead’s Farm can be irrigated, greatly reducing the risk of failure.

 The Snead’s Farm CSA may offer pick-your-own opportunities to members for asparagus, sugar snap peas, plums, peaches, strawberries, raspberries, blackberries or grapes when there is a plentiful crop; however, Snead’s Farm cannot guarantee this.
 Small-share owners will enjoy the same pick-your-own opportunities as full-share owners.

-Payment: A full share of the 2019 Snead’s Farm CSA costs $800, plus added transportation costs for the Braehead and North Stafford pickups, as explained above.
+Payment: A full share of the 2020 Snead’s Farm CSA costs $800, plus added transportation costs for the Braehead and North Stafford pickups, as explained above.
 Small shares cost $550, plus transportation costs for Braehead and North Stafford.
 (Please note above: A 10 percent discount is available to those who join by Oct.
 2, 2019.)